Deep Face Recognition: A Survey: Network Architecture and Training Loss

 where

-Due to L-Softmax has difficulty converging, softmax loss is always combined to facilitate and ensure the convergence, and the weight is controlled by a dynamic hyper-parameter $\lambda$.
-With the additional softmax loss, the loss function is changed into: $f_{y_{i}}=\frac{\lambda\left \| W_{y_{i}} \right \|\left \| x_{i} \right \|cos(\theta _{y_{i}})+\left \| W_{y_{i}} \right \|\left \| x_{i} \right \|\varphi (\theta _{y_{i}})}{1+\lambda }$.
-Based on L-Softmax, A-Softmax loss \cite{liu2017sphereface} further normalized the weight $W$ by its L2 norm ($\left \| W \right \|=1$) such that the normalized vector will lie on a hypersphere, and then the discriminative face features can be learned on a hypersphere manifold with an angular margin (Fig. \ref{fig9}).
-Liu et al. \cite{liu2017deep} introduced a deep hyperspherical convolution network (SphereNet) that adopts hyperspherical convolution as its basic convolution operator and that is supervised by angular-margin-based loss.
-To overcome the optimization difficulty of L-Softmax and A-Softmax, which incorporate the angular margin in a multiplicative manner, ArcFace \cite{deng2018arcface} and CosineFace \cite{wang2018additive}, AMS loss \cite{wang2018cosface} respectively introduced an additive angular/cosine margin $cos(\theta+m)$ and $cos\theta-m$.
+Considering that L-Softmax is difficult to converge, it is always combined with softmax loss to facilitate and ensure the convergence.
+Therefore, the loss function is changed into: $f_{y_{i}}=\frac{\lambda\left \| W_{y_{i}} \right \|\left \| x_{i} \right \|cos(\theta _{y_{i}})+\left \| W_{y_{i}} \right \|\left \| x_{i} \right \|\varphi (\theta _{y_{i}})}{1+\lambda }$, where $\lambda$ is a dynamic hyper-parameter.
+Based on L-Softmax, A-Softmax loss \cite{liu2017sphereface} further normalized the weight $W$ by L2 norm ($\left \| W \right \|=1$) such that the normalized vector will lie on a hypersphere, and then the discriminative face features can be learned on a hypersphere manifold with an angular margin (Fig. \ref{fig9}).
+Liu et al. \cite{liu2017deep} introduced a deep hyperspherical convolution network (SphereNet) that adopts hyperspherical convolution as its basic convolution operator and is supervised by angular-margin-based loss.
+To overcome the optimization difficulty of L-Softmax and A-Softmax, which incorporate the angular margin in a multiplicative manner, ArcFace \cite{deng2019arcface} and CosFace \cite{wang2018additive}, AMS loss \cite{wang2018cosface} respectively introduced an additive angular/cosine margin $cos(\theta+m)$ and $cos\theta-m$.
 They are extremely easy to implement without tricky hyper-parameters $\lambda$, and are more clear and able to converge without the softmax supervision.
 The decision boundaries under the binary classification case are given in Table \ref{tab6}.
-Compared to Euclidean-distance-based loss, angular/cosine-margin-based loss explicitly adds discriminative constraints on a hypershpere manifold, which intrinsically matches the prior that human face lies on a manifold; but Wang et al. \cite{Wang_2018_ECCV} showed that angular/cosine-margin-based loss, which used to achieve a better result on a clean dataset, is vulnerable to noise and becomes worse than Center loss and Softmax in the high-noise region.
-(Fig. \ref{fig26})
+Based on large margin, FairLoss \cite{Liu_2019_ICCV} and AdaptiveFace \cite{Liu_2019_CVPR} further proposed to adjust the margins for different classes adaptively to address the problem of unbalanced data.
+Compared to Euclidean-distance-based loss, angular/cosine-margin-based loss explicitly adds discriminative constraints on a hypershpere manifold, which intrinsically matches the prior that human face lies on a manifold.
+However, Wang et al. \cite{Wang_2018_ECCV} showed that angular/cosine-margin-based loss can achieve better results on a clean dataset, but is vulnerable to noise and becomes worse than center loss and softmax in the high-noise region as shown in Fig. \ref{fig26}.